vutrongnhannguyen/vutrongnhannguyen/README.md

       </a>
   </p>

-📌 **Description:** A web-based auction platform where users can bid on items in real time.
+📌 **Description:** A small auction application where users can bid on items in real time.
 Features:
 ✅ User authentication & role-based access
 ✅ Live auction functionality with real-time updates
 ✅ Secure bidding system with payment integration